JulioPDX/JulioPDX.github.io/juliopdx/content/posts/csfne.md

 ### .devcontainer/devcontainer.json

 The .devcontainer directory will host most of our workflow for this environment.
-For starters we have a `devcontainer.json` file.
+For starters, we have a `devcontainer.json` file.
 If your project didn't require a lot of extra tooling (maybe a Python project), the file could look something like the following.

 ```json
 // For format details, see https://aka.ms/devcontainer.json.
 For config options, see the